LiquidCat64/LiquidCatipelago/worlds/cvhodis/docs/en_Castlevania - Harmony of Dissonance.md

 from the ROM, and all sound is instead played by the collection through external means.
 As such, it is most recommended to obtain the ROM by dumping it from an original cartridge of the game that you legally own.
 However, the Advance Collection *is* an option if you cannot do that and don't mind the lack of sound.

+The Castlevania Double Pack version is not supported and will not work.

 Regardless of which released ROM you intend to try playing with, the US version of the game is required.